anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The following {{jr-spec}} specifies the two constrained Join Proxy modes.
 A comparison is presented in {{jr-comp}}.

-When a mesh network is set up, it consists of a Registrar and a set of connected pledges.
+When a mesh network is set up, it consists of a Registrar and a set of connected Pledges.
 No constrained Join Proxies are present.
-Only some of these pledges may be neighbors of the Registrar.
+Only some of these Pledges may be neighbors of the Registrar.
 Others would need for their traffic to be routed across one or more enrolled devices to reach the Registrar.

 The desired state of the installation is a network with a Registrar and all Pledges becoming enrolled devices.